Maria Caulfield: Early life and career

-Maria Caulfield was born on 6 August 1973 to Irish immigrant parents and grew up in a working class area of Wandsworth, London.
+Maria Caulfield was born on 6 August 1973 in London, England, to Anglo-Irish parents who had moved in the 1950s from Loughglinn, a village in County Roscommon, Ireland.
+Caulfield grew up in a working class area of Wandsworth in South London.
 Her father was from a farming family, but after emigration worked as a builder, while her mother was a nurse.

 While Caulfield was in her teens, her mother died from breast cancer.
 After leaving school Caulfield became an NHS nurse.
 She has spoken about her upbringing, saying that she "grew up in a run-down area of South London where the only careers advice given to us was the phone number of the local council housing office for when you became a single mum and needed a council flat."

 As a nurse, she eventually specialised in cancer research and moved to the south coast of England, where she worked at the Royal Sussex County Hospital and the Princess Royal Hospital and then the Royal Marsden.
 Her career in the NHS lasted over 20 years.
 She became involved with the Conservative Party after joining a campaign to save local hospitals in the Brighton area.